EndianTribe/EndianTribe/_posts/2018-12-16-ascii-in-c-and-endianness.markdown

 * `-fno-stack-protector` disables the stack protector so that assembly and memory can be read more easily.
 * `-g` prepares the binary for analysis in gdb.

+*Note: If the compiler complains with errors relating to “stray ‘\200’ in program,” it is likely that you used characters that are encoded outside the ASCII range.
+Quotation marks, tabs, and hyphens are common culprits.
+Pasting the source code into an IDE should help you identify the offenders.*

 Now we are ready to use gdb to crack open the compiled C program.
 {% highlight shell %}
 gdb ETT001